 This is especially true since sulfur deficiency is widespread!

 The biggest potential side effect of consuming lots of allicin charged garlic cloves is digestive distress.

-Those with IBS or other conditions where short chain carbohydrates are not well absorbed by the small intestine (aka FODMAP) seem to be most prone to have problems.
+Those with IBS or other conditions where short-chain carbohydrates are not well absorbed by the small intestine (aka FODMAP) seem to be most prone to have problems.

 In those situations, taking a buffered garlic supplement might work instead.
 This brand is excellent.

-Two to three capsules per day meets the suggested dosage according to the second edition of the book Principles and Practices of Phytotherapy.
+Two to three capsules per day meet the suggested dosage according to the second edition of the book Principles and Practices of Phytotherapy.
 This resource recommends consuming allicin-releasing garlic tablets to provide a minimum of 12/mg (12,000 mcg) per day of alliin.
 (7)